Bradley King is a multiple award-winning lighting designer for theater, opera, and live performance.

 Across the US, Bradley's designs for theater have been seen at the Alley Theater, American Repertory Theater, Berkeley Rep, the Guthrie, the Old Globe, South Coast Rep, Virginia Stage Company, Yale Rep, and many others.
 Bradley's extensive experience in Opera includes work for Bard Summerscape, the Glimmerglass Festival, Kentucky Opera, Opera Omaha, Vancouver Opera, Virginia Opera, and others.

-In addition to his theatrical work, Bradley has broad experience in corporate events and themed entertainment, including experiences for IWC, Microsoft, Samsung, Target, Yahoo!, and numerous company galas and festivals.
+In addition to his theatrical work, Bradley has broad experience in corporate events and themed entertainment, including immersive experiences for IWC Schaffhausen, Microsoft, Samsung, Target, Yahoo!, and numerous company galas and festivals.

-Bradley's awards include the Tony, Drama Desk, Outer Critic's Circle, IRNE, and Eliot Norton Award.
-His nominations include three Drama Desks, three Henry Hewes, two Lortels and the Connecticut Critic's Circle awards.
+Bradley's awards include two Tony Awards (plus two nominations), three Drama Desks, two Outer Critic's Circle, IRNE, and Eliot Norton Awards, and many others.
 Bradley is a graduate of NYU's Tisch School of the Arts Department of Design for Stage and Film; he also holds an undergraduate degree from NYU in theater directing.